-The percentage of Vermonters reporting prescription pain reliever misuse is going down significantly in Vermont.
-The decrease is particularly dramatic for Vermonters 18 to 25 years old.
+The percentage of Vermonters reporting prescription pain reliever misuse is going down significantly in Vermont, particularly for 18-25 year olds.

-While past year heroin use prevalence remains under 1% for the population 12 and older (as it does for all states), Vermonters in the 18-25 year-old age group have among the highest use rates in the country.
+While past year heroin use prevalence remains under 1% for people 12 and older (as it does for all states), Vermonters in the 18-25 year-old age group have among the highest use rates in the country.
 A report from the Substance Abuse & Mental Health Services Administration found that in any given year almost 80% of new heroin users in America had misused prescription pain relievers.